lugaramirez/mancala/README.md

     - The minimum board size is 6, two PPs plus a BP for each player.
     - The board size should always be even, and the BPs should be in the middle and at the end of the array.
     - The amount of stones per pit is between 1 and 10 (why 10? no particular reason, just seemed reasonable :sweat_smile:).
       > Calling any other endpoint here throws a `BoardNotInitializedException`
 2. From here on, three endpoints are available, `/move`, `/status`, and `/clear`.
 3. The `/move` endpoint allows anyone sending requests to the service to move the stones.
 This endpoint receives a zero-based pit number
-   (zero-based because it is easier to use it :sweat_smile:) to move the stones in it.
+   (zero-based because it is easier to use :sweat_smile:) to move the stones in it.
 Depending on which "player" turn is, the `GameManager` class will allow the movement or not.
     - If it is *Player One's* turn, only the pits from 0 to Player One's BP (non-including) are playable.
     - If it is *Player Two's* turn, only the pits from Player One's BP plus one to Player Two's BP (non-including) are playable.